0no-co/gql.tada/website/guides/fragment-colocation.md

 ```
 :::

-> [!TIP]
-> This is the default behaviour in `gql.tada`, and happens unless you add `@_unmask`
-> to a fragment.
->
-> However, by default, we recommend you not to disable Fragment Masking unless you
-> absolutely have to, to enforce fragment composition.

 Inside the inferred TypeScript types, when fragment masking _isn’t disabled_ using
 `@_unmask`, then `gql.tada` will infer masked types.
 In TypeScript, the type that
 `FragmentOf<>` returns may look like the following: